 Again, the same caveats for travelling during the year-end peak period apply — it’s just an expensive time to travel in general.
 But if you plan and book early, you might be able to benefit from early bird fares.

+Before you travel, remember to compare Singapore’s travel insurance promotions to find the best coverage that suits you.
 Which holidays are you looking forward to in 2020?
 Tell us in the comments.